 Mr. A. V. Palaniswamy is the managing director and the promoter of National Fittings Ltd with a qualification of BE and more than 40 years of experience.

-Salary of promoter is increasing as an increasing in sales but here one negative point is in the year 2013, net profit decreased, but still the management increased promoter’s salary.
+Salary of the promoter is increasing as an increase in sales but here one negative point is in the year 2013, net profit decreased, but still, the management increased promoter’s salary.

 Salary of Promoter:

-National Fittings Ltd is providing dividend since 2014, current dividend payout ratio is 15.09%.
-National Fittings Ltd is now paying out dividend every year.
+National Fittings Ltd is providing dividend since 2014, the current dividend payout ratio is 15.09%.
+National Fittings Ltd is now paying out a dividend every year.

 National Fittings has a statutory due pending in high court that summarized in annual report 2014 which you can see below.

-By referring annual report 2013 I found that claims against company do not acknowledged debt.
-This makes a question on company’s management, however co. already paid reduced amount.
+By referring annual report 2013 I found that claims against the company do not acknowledge the debt.
+This makes a question on the company’s management, however co. already paid reduced amount.

 Peer Comparison of National Fittings Ltd:

-We can see below that National Fittings Ltd is growing at higher sales growth rate than other peer companies with moderate PE ratio.
+We can see below that National Fittings Ltd is growing at a higher sales growth rate than other peer companies with moderate PE ratio.
 This makes it different than others.
-National Fittings Ltd has only 10% sales in domestic market.
+National Fittings Ltd has only 10% of sales in the domestic market.

 Creation of Value for Shareholders from the Profits Retained by the Company: